The trainees can work from home during the week and attend classes on six Saturdays.

 - design and deliver lessons to ESL students of various levels of proficiency.

-To enrol in the TESOL Certificate Programme, a participant must meet the following criteria:
+To enrol in the TESOL Certificate Course, a participant must meet the following criteria:

 a) Be above 21 years of age;